julianpistorius/github-project-management-example/README.md

 - Assign a person who will work on the issue
 - Assign a label that categorizes the issue.
 You can use the built-in labels and create your own to suit your needs.
 - Assign to a project.
 We will see more about projects later.
-- Close the issue with the reason it was closed (e.g. it was fixd and how, could not reproduce, etc.)
+- Close the issue with the reason it was closed (e.g. it was fixed and how, could not reproduce, etc.)

 ### Commits and issues